-Nitric Oxide (NO) therapy represents a significant leap forward in medical science, offering a beacon of hope for patients with various respiratory and cardiovascular conditions.
+Nitric Oxide therapy represents a significant leap forward in medical science, offering a beacon of hope for patients with various respiratory and cardiovascular conditions.
 This innovative treatment uses Nitric Oxide, a naturally occurring molecule in the body, to improve oxygenation and support the pulmonary system.

 What is Nitric Oxide Therapy?

-Nitric Oxide therapy involves the inhalation of NO gas to treat respiratory failure in newborns (neonates) with conditions like pulmonary hypertension, as well as in adults with severe respiratory distress.
+IT involves the inhalation of NO gas to treat respiratory failure in newborns (neonates) with conditions like pulmonary hypertension, as well as in adults with severe respiratory distress.
 By relaxing and dilating the blood vessels in the lungs, it enhances oxygen delivery and reduces the workload on the heart.

 The Benefits of Nitric Oxide Therapy